mattiaocchiuto/iframe-localstorage/README.md

     });
 ```

+#### Dependencies
+The code I wrote in the iframe.js file have as dependencies only the [jQuery][jQuery] and [underscore][underscore] libraries.
+The code has been writed using the [UMD][UMD] pattern so you could just include and use it also in project based on AMD or Commonjs structure.

 This is a very first approach to the problem and the code need many improvement...I know :)

 Hope it can be useful in some way.